Multi-unit Auction over a Social Network: A New Multi-Unit Diffusion Auction

 The {\em LDM-Tree} mechanism \cite{liu2022diffusion} applies a form of competition localisation.
 Specifically, it localise competition within each {\em layer} of the diffusion critical tree, where layer $L_i$ contains agents whose distance from the seller is $i$.
 The auction runs several rounds.
 In round $i$, the mechanism only considers nodes in $L_i$ and those nodes in $L_{i+1}$ that do not pose a potential competition to nodes in $L_i$.
-However, LDM-Tree has some obvious flaws: First it requires a structural feature of the social network (i.e., $\mu$ in Appendix~\ref{app:ldm-tree}) which is usually not given.
-More importantly, it severely restricts information diffusion.
-For instance, if buyers in the first layer win all items in the first-layer auction, the outcome of the auction would coincide with the standard VCG mechanism applied {\em only to neighbours of $s$}.
+However, LDM-Tree has an obvious flaw: it severely restricts information diffusion.
+For instance, if buyers in $L_1$ win all items in the first-layer auction, the outcome of the auction would coincide with the standard VCG mechanism applied {\em only to neighbours of $s$}.
 This defeats the purpose of diffusion auction.
-Even worse, when applied to single-unit auction (i.e., $m=1$), LDM-Tree may produce outcomes with arbitrarily inferior social welfare than IDM, one of the earliest diffusion auction mechanisms.
-Appendix~\ref{app:ldm-tree} contains detailed descriptions and discussions of LDM-Tree.
+It will turn out that when applied to single-unit auction (i.e., $m=1$), LDM-Tree may produce outcomes with arbitrarily inferior social welfare than our MUDAN mechanism.
+App.
+C contains detailed descriptions and discussions of LDM-Tree.

 {\bf The generic graph exploration mechanism.} We apply a different form of competition localisation.
 The idea is to explore the graph $G_{\theta'}$ from the seller $s$, iteratively building a set of {\em explored buyers}.
 At each iteration, competition is localised to within the explored buyers: A {\em winner} is chosen from the explored buyers while some other buyers are {\em exhausted}.
 The winner and exhausted buyers are incentivised to report their neighbours, which enables more nodes to be explored.
 Below we explain terms used in a given iteration.